The management of civil parking enforcement within the County of Devon by the Council will:

 It is also important to note that different types of beats require different routing.

 For example, you would plan your day very differently depending on whether you were on a beat in a city or town centre, or on a beat in a more residential area.
+On a central beat there may be little to no limited waiting to manage and/or a list of priority streets to visit, with frequency of visits being more important.

-On a residential beat, there may be a large amount of limited waiting to manage, and coverage should be prioritised up to the point where your limited waiting expires.
+On a residential beat there may be a large amount of limited waiting to manage, and coverage should be prioritised up to the point where your limited waiting expires.
+The two types of beats require a different approach to manage effectively and if you ever need advice you should speak to your supervisor.

 There are two types of breaks that would be taken during the normal working day.

-Comfort breaks can be taken at any time except immediately after or before the start or end of your working day or immediately before or after your lunch break.
+Comfort Breaks can be taken at any time except immediately after or before the start or end of your working day or immediately before or after your lunch break.
+Comfort breaks could be taken for various reasons, but common ones might include to:

 You should aim to return to base between 15 and 10 minutes before the end of your working day.

-This time should be used to debrief, download equipment, stop the timer or switch off your LWD, and ensure that you have shared any important information with the duty supervisor, or send them an email if they are unavailable.
+This time should be used to debrief, download equipment, stop the timer or switch off your LWD, and ensure that you have shared any important information with the duty Supervisor, or send them an email if they are unavailable.

 Please be aware that if you are significantly early with no cause then you may have to patrol a nearby beat until a more appropriate time.
 This is to make sure that the standard is kept to.

 It is extremely important to make sure that your handheld records are accurate.
-The information that you put into your handheld is regularly reported to other teams, councillors and other stakeholders.
+The information that you put into your handheld is regularly reported to other teams, Councillors and other stakeholders.

-Downtime should always be recorded as *Transit* and all activities that are not enforcement-related should be recorded as *Other Duties* and be authorised and recorded by a supervisor or team manager.
+Downtime should always be recorded as *transit* and all activities that are not enforcement related should be recorded as *other duties* and be authorised and recorded by a supervisor or Team Manager.

 During your patrol, you should enter each location as you enter it and remain logged into it for as long as you are physically in that location.
 You should promptly and pre-emptively change locations as you are patrolling, ensuring that you are in the same location in your handheld as you are physically.

-We accept that mistakes can occur but for the avoidance of doubt you must not intentionally enter streets that you are not physically present in to artificially inflate your visits statistic, or to make it appear like you are patrolling somewhere you are not.
-This is referred to as ‘ghosting’.
+We accept that mistakes can occur but for the avoidance of doubt, you must not intentionally enter streets that you are not physically present in to artificially inflate your visits statistic, or to make it appear like you are patrolling somewhere you are not.
+This is referred to as “ghosting”.

-‘Ghosting’ is the act of entering locations or vehicles that are not present or that are falsified to make it appear like you are performing at a higher level than is true or to hide a lack of productivity.
+“Ghosting” is the act of entering locations or vehicles that are not present or that are falsified to make it appear like you are performing at a higher level than is true or to hide a lack of productivity.
 It is strictly forbidden and will be treated as gross misconduct.

 It is not acceptable to park in limited waiting for longer than the permitted period.
 There are exceptions to this which your supervisor will make you aware of when required.